A-Ravioli/EasyAPI/README.md

 # EasyAPI

-**EasyAPI** is a minimalist Python web framework built from scratch, designed to make web development even easier.
-This project is a reinvention of the web wheel, focusing on simplicity and ease of use, providing developers with a lightweight and flexible framework to build web applications.
+**EasyAPI** is a minimalist Python web framework designed for simplicity and ease of use.
+It allows you to define routes, handle HTTP requests, and manage middleware with a clean, visually appealing structure.
+Completely open-source, and contributions are welcome.

 ## Features

-- **Simple Routing System**: Map URLs to Python functions with minimal effort.
-- **WSGI Compliant**: Serve your web applications using any WSGI-compatible server.
+- **Visually Appealing Route Registration**: Define routes in a clear and structured manner without using decorators.
-- **Request and Response Handling**: Easily handle HTTP requests and generate responses.
+- **Middleware Support**: Easily integrate middleware for pre- and post-processing of requests and responses.
-- **Templating Support**: Render HTML templates with simple context substitution.
-- **Lightweight and Easy to Use**: Designed to keep things simple, making it easy to get started and build your own web applications.
+- **Blueprints**: Modularize your application into separate components, making it easy to manage larger projects.
+- **Customizeable Error Handling**: Customize error pages and manage HTTP status codes effectively.
+- **Logging**: Track application activity with built-in logging support.
+- **Static Files**: Serve static assets like CSS, JavaScript, and images directly from your application.

 ## Getting Started

 ### Prerequisites

-Make sure you have Python installed.
+Make sure you have Python installed on your system.
 You can check your Python version with:

 ```bash
 python --version